ytyeung/project_ainu_kamuichika/Manual_updated_Translation/English_Translation/11_Pon_Tanota.md

 “If you insist, I will cut off the root of the deer.”

 Saying this, he fitted a walnut arrow to his walnut bow,
-And shot it towards the sky,
+And shot the arrow towards the sky.
 A walnut wind swept through the trees of the mountains,
 And formed a whirlwind.
 Among the trees of the mountains,